Burnhamthorpe Road: History

 Burnhamthorpe Road was originally laid out in 1806 as the first concession road north of Dundas Street in Toronto Township (now Mississauga).
 It is named after a former hamlet in Mississauga, which in turn was named by settler John Abelson for his hometown of Burnham Thorpe, England.
 In Toronto, the road was a tolled plank road built in the 1840s running west from the former Village of Islington though Etobicoke Township and was referred to as Mono Sixth Line Road.
 It was informally also as the Back Line, Adamson Sideroad, and Rogers Road in Toronto Township west of the Credit River, and Back Concession Road in Halton County (present Region) until 1966.
 The "Back" in these earlier names referred to the practice of backing 200-acre (81 hectare) rectangular farm lots onto the road, while having their access fronting onto the adjacent Dundas Street and what is today Eglinton Avenue.

-Until the 1980s, the street was broken by the Credit River, when a high-level bridge was constructed across its deep and wide valley.
+The street was broken by the Credit River until the 1980s, when it was made continuous thanks to the construction of a high-level twin bridge across the river's deep and wide valley.
 Further west, to facilitate the crossing of the smaller Mullet Creek ravine by a new alignment, the street deviated southward from its original course, parts of which make up three residential streets; Fifeshire Court, Burbank Road, and Rogers Road (the latter being a historic name) today.

 In November 2020, a new arterial road bypass of Burnhamthorpe, named William Halton Parkway (Halton Regional Road 40), was opened through Oakville, subsuming a brief section of it west of Ninth Line.